ncarlier/za/README.md

   data_format = "json"
 ```

-A complete and documented [example](./pkg/config/defaults.toml) can be generated with `--init-config` flag.
+A complete and documented [example](./pkg/config/defaults.toml) can be generated with `za init-config` command.

 ## Outputs